hyprwm/hyprland-wiki/pages/Useful Utilities/Screen-Sharing.md

-Screensharing is done through PipeWire WebRTC on Wayland.
+Screensharing is done through PipeWire on Wayland.

 ## Prereqs